Kethiannne/Kethiannne/README.md

 - 🔭 I’m currently working on a React.js powered responsive Pathfinder Character sheet manager app

 - 🌱 I’m currently learning **Everything!
 My tutors at Yandex taught me to treat each day as though I'm a beginner.
 You never stop learning!**
+    -  My work at neurogazer has helped me learn more about AWS cloud computing, 3D rendering with three.js, and much more!

 - 👯 I’m looking to collaborate on **React apps, anything fun or challenging**

 - 🤝 I’m looking to help with **RESTful APIs, personal projects, or anything you want help with!**

-- 👨‍💻 My most recent projects are available here on github at:
+- 👨‍💻 My most recent personal projects are available here on github at:
   - From Portland to Portland: A single page responsive web application focusing on Flex and Grid technologies:
     - https://github.com/Kethiannne/web_project_3
     - Demo: https://www.loom.com/share/c396a9b855f44a62aa568f712f41b61c